 There is a reason people do some of their best thinking in the shower.
 It is one of the few places where nobody can reasonably expect you to answer an email, fold laundry, or explain why there are four open jars of mustard in the refrigerator.

 Sound can make that small daily escape feel more restorative.
-Mayo Clinic notes that listening to or playing music can be a stress reliever because it can provide mental distraction, lessen muscle tension, and lower stress hormones.
+The Mayo Clinic notes that music can be a stress reliever because it may provide mental distraction, reduce muscle tension, and help lower stress hormones.
 That does not mean every shower needs to become a full spa production, but it does mean sound can help signal the brain that the day is shifting.

 For homeowners upgrading a primary bath, Kohler SoundTile Shower Speakers bring that idea into a more polished, permanent form.
-The shower speakers are sold as a set of two, engineered with Harman Kardon, designed for Kohler’s Anthem+ digital shower system, and made with a low-profile design that can mount on a wall or ceiling.
+Designed as a low-profile shower audio upgrade and engineered with Harman Kardon, they make sound feel like part of the room rather than another gadget waiting on the counter.

 In other words, this is not a little portable speaker balanced nervously on the vanity while everyone hopes steam and gravity behave.
 It is an elevated bathroom feature that turns the shower into something closer to a private reset room, which frankly sounds better than hiding in the bathroom pretending to “check one quick email.”